American Motors Corporation: 1980s

-In January 1982 the company's former president W. Paul Tippett Jr. replaced Gerald C. Meyers as chairman and CEO, and Dedeurwaerder moved up to be president.
+In January 1982, the company's president W. Paul Tippett Jr. replaced Gerald C. Meyers as chairman and CEO, and Dedeurwaerder moved up to be president.
 By this time Renault owned 46% of American Motors.
 Dedeurwaerder brought a broad perspective at this critical time: he is credited with streamlining many of American Motors' arcane management techniques.
 He also instituted important improvements in plant layouts, as well as in cost and quality control.

-Renault, having increased its stake in the company several times to keep it solvent, eventually owned 49% in 1983.
-This development is viewed by some as ending American Motors' run as a truly American car company.
+Having increased its stake in the company several times to keep it solvent, Renault eventually owned 49% in 1983.
+Some view this development as ending American Motors' run as a truly American car company.

-New ownership and new management heralded a new product venture for American Motors: a line of modern front-wheel drive cars, designed by Renault, to be produced at Kenosha.
+New ownership and management heralded a new product venture for American Motors: a line of modern front-wheel drive cars, designed by Renault, to be produced at Kenosha.